 Live DOH advisories, bacteria test results, and brown water status for all Maui beaches — updated every 15 minutes

 Maui's water quality varies dramatically between the south and west coasts.
 South Maui (Wailea, Makena) is the driest part of the island, with minimal stream outlets and less development near the shoreline.
-These beaches consistently have the cleanest water on Maui and are the safest choice during and after rain events.
+These beaches consistently have the cleanest water on Maui and tend to have the best water quality during and after rain events.

 West Maui (Ka'anapali, Lahaina) receives significantly more rainfall.
 Multiple streams discharge into the nearshore waters after storms, carrying sediment, sewage from cesspools, and agricultural runoff into the ocean.
 The August 2023 Lahaina wildfire added another layer of concern — fire debris, ash, and contaminated soil remain in the west Maui watershed and can wash into the ocean during rain events.

-In February 2026, Hanakaoo Beach Park recorded enterococci bacteria levels exceeding 10 times the DOH safe swimming threshold — linked to Wahikuli discharge and cesspool contamination in the area.
+In February 2026, Hanakaoo Beach Park recorded enterococci bacteria levels exceeding 10 times the DOH bacteria threshold — linked to Wahikuli discharge and cesspool contamination in the area.
 This is not an isolated event; west Maui beaches near stream mouths regularly show elevated bacteria after rain.

 Free alerts when water quality changes at your beach — brown water advisories, bacteria warnings, and all-clear notices.